'They Just Panic': Elderly Residents Face Evacuation Challenges During Storms

 "I don't know what she would have done if I didn't take her [to her dialysis appointment]," Hale says.
 "Probably just not go.
 Which is bad, you know?"

-A new poll of more than 2,200 people between age 50 and 80 nationwide found that about 9 percent of respondents use medical devices that require electricity, such as oxygen concentrators.
+A new poll of more than 2,200 people between the ages of 50 and 80 nationwide found that about 9% of respondents use medical devices that require electricity, such as oxygen concentrators.
 However, only 25% of those people had a backup power source for their device.

 "A power loss could have big consequences for those who depend on those devices," says Bell, who helped develop the poll.
 A study of nursing homes after Hurricane Irma in 2017 found that power outages from that storm contributed to the deaths of at least eight people in Florida.